Argennon-Project/ADAGs/README.md

 Chain in order to represent investors' share in the project and giving them the opportunity to determine the project path.

-### The Argennon ERC20 token
+### The Argennon ERC20 Token

-The Argennon token (ARG) is an ERC20 token intended to represent an investor's share in the Argennon project.
+The Argennon token (ARG /ɑrɡ/) is an ERC20 token intended to represent an investor's share in the Argennon project.
 After the launch of the Argennon blockchain, the ARG ERC20 token will be convertible in 1:1 ratio to the main currency of the Argennon blockchain.
 Meanwhile, the ARG ERC20 token will act as a governance token: